immortalvm/ivm-implementations/README.md

     ivm gen-proj <root dir> <goal>     -  Create prototype project (<goal>.proj) ivm build <project> <dest dir>     -  Assemble project

+### Getting started

+When getting started with the assembly language, the most convenient commands are `as-run`, `as-trace` and `check` with a single source file as
+argument:

+    cd Assembler.Tests/test_code

+    ivm as-run ex2_check_count_down.s

+    ivm as-trace test_linking1.s

+    ivm check ex3_quick_sort.s

+The `as-run` command assembles a source file, executes the resulting binary and prints out the final contents of the stack. `as-trace` is similar, but prints out lots of debug information on the way.
+Finally, `check` works as `as-run`, except that the final stack is compared to an expected list of numbers written in the file itself.

+If an "arg file" is specified, its contents is appended to the binary before running it.
+Thus, this is a form of 'command line argument'.
+If an "output dir" is also specified, then any output (image and sound files) will be written to this directory.
+At this point, it is recommended to use an empty directory (as any contents may get overwritten).
+If no output dir is provided, any output will be discarded.

+### Dependencies, projects and builds

+Assembly files may refer to each other.
+Such references must be explicit, using EXPORT and IMPORT statements.
+Currently, all imports are resolved relative to the "root" directory from where `ivm` was called.
+Use dots to refer to subdirectories (cf. Java packages).

+When calling `as`, `as-run`, `as-trace` and `check`, the assembler first builds a graph of references and attempts a topological sort.
+Circular dependencies are not allowed.
+Next, all the source files get assembled into one binary file.
+This is not ideal when we have a large tree of dependencies.
+In this situation, we split the process in two:

+* First, we generate a "project file" using `gen-proj` containing the result of the topological sort.
+* Then we build (and re-build) this project using the `build` command.

+Observe that:

+1. The goal passed to `gen-proj` is the file where the execution should start, but referred to as in import statements, i.e. with . instead of / and without the file suffix (.s).

+2. Whereas `as` only outputs the "linked" binary and symbols files (i.e. for all the code) and lets you choose the names of these files, `build` also produces binary and symbol files for each source file and puts them in a directory tree under "bin".
+The file suffixes are .b and .sym, respectively.
+However, it also produces "linked" binary and symbol files.
+These have $ in the name before the suffix.

+In time, we plan to support incremental project builds.

 ## Semi-formal EBNF, ignoring whitespace and comments